TheSamDickey/FFMPEG-Youtube-dl-BatchMenu/README.md

-# FFMPEG-Youtube-dl-BatchMenu
+# FFMPEG-Youtube-dl-Batch Menu
 Ugh, what's that command again?!
 It's painful to look up ffmpeg and youtube-dl commands, so this tool does all the common stuff for you!

-#Menu
+# List of features:

-1 - Download Video
+- Download Video

-2 - Download Playlist
+- Download Playlist

-3 - Split Video into Images
+- Split Video into Images

-4 - Webm to MP4
+- Webm to MP4

-5 - Split MKV
+- Split MKV

-6 - MKV to MP4
+- MKV to MP4

-7 - Concat mkv files
+- Concat mkv files

-8 - Images to Video
+- Images to Video

+# Note:

+Make sure you have both ffmpeg.exe and youtube-dl.exe in the same directory as the batch file.